avishekpaul1310/resourcepro/README.md

 ### 📊 **Analytics & Reporting**
 - **Dashboard Overview**: Real-time insights into resource utilization and project status
-- **Demand Forecasting**: Predict future resource needs based on project pipelines
+- **Demand Forecasting**: Intelligent workforce planning with adaptive methods (see detailed explanation below)
 - **Skill Analysis**: Identify skill gaps and training opportunities across your team
 - **Utilization Reports**: Track how efficiently your resources are being used
 - **Cost Reports**: Monitor project costs and resource expenses